Hyundai-Kia-Connect/kia_uvo/README.md

 - Locking and Unlocking
 - Engine Status
 - Location/Coordinates (over GPS) and Geocoded Location using OpenStreetMap (optional, disabled by default)
+- Last Service and Next Service in Canada
 - Odometer, EV Range (for PHEV and EV), Fuel Range (for PHEV and IC), Total Range (for PHEV and EV)
 - Latest Update
 - Configurable distance units, cache update interval, force update interval, blackout start and finish hours